hdShang/arxiv-daily/docs/cs-CV/2025-10-18/papers/251016505v2-prismm-bench-a-benchmark-of-peer-review-grounded-multimodal-inconsis.md

 ---
 layout: default
-title: PRISMM-Bench: A Benchmark of Peer-Review Grounded Multimodal Inconsistencies
+title: "PRISMM-Bench: A Benchmark of Peer-Review Grounded Multimodal Inconsistencies"
 ---

 # PRISMM-Bench: A Benchmark of Peer-Review Grounded Multimodal Inconsistencies